KallDrexx/dntc/README.md

 ### 6 - Final Output Generation

 Then the ASTs for each output file are taken, and they are converted into actual C99 compilable text.

+## Customization Via Attributes

+Several attributes can be used to customize how specific fields, types, and methods are transpiled.

+### NativeFunctionCallAttribute

+Annotating a method with the `[NativeFunctionCall]` tells the transpiler that any calls to the method should be replaced with a function with the provided name.
+This allows using the .net method as a stub, and replace it with a function defined in C.

+This can be used for transpiled code to call functionality that needs to be specially optimized, or invoking capabilities that can't be invoked from transpiled code (e.g. `printf()`);

+### NativeGlobalAttribute

+Static fields can be annotated with `[NativeGlobal]` to denote that the field itself shouldn't be transpiled, but instead references to it are replaced with calls to a natively defined global.

+This is useful when integrating into a system that has globals defined and they need to be referenced by the .net code.

+### CustomFunctionNameAttribute

+Methods annotated with `[CustomFunctionName]` allow the method to be named something specific when transpiled instead of relying on its auto-generated name.

+This allows providing a nicer name for functions that need to be called from the integrated C99 code.

+### CustomDeclarationAttribute

+Methods annotated with `[CustomDeclaration]` allows customizing the complete declaration of a function, including the return type and parameters.

+This is useful when a method needs to be transpiled but declared using a macro.

+### CustomFileNameAttribute

+Methods, fields and types annotated with `[CustomFileName]` allows changing the name of the header and source file that the type will be declared and implemented in.

+### IgnoreInHeaderAttribute

+Methods, fields, and types annotated with `[IgnoreInHeader]` will only be declared in a source file and not exist in a header file.

 # Samples